MicrosoftDocs/azure-devops-docs/docs/test/track-test-status.md

 1. Group these requirement-based test suites together in a static test suite.

-1. Select this static test suite in the Test plan tab.
+1. Select this static test suite in the Test plans page.

 1. Add a test results stacked bar chart.
 Choose Suite as the rows pivot and Outcome as the columns pivot.